je-deve/je-deve/README.md

 ## 🌱 About Me

-Hi, I'm **Jumanah**!
-I'm an Information Systems student passionate about AI, data analytics, and mobile development.
-I work on various projects including HR management systems and I'm dedicated to enriching Arabic programming content.
+Hi, I'm Jumanah!
+I'm a passionate developer interested in AI, data analytics, and mobile development.
+I enjoy creating clean, efficient solutions and exploring new technologies.

 ## 🍃 Technical Skills